Named Entities

 the syntax from the Syntax Language, since the Syntax Language adds such information in a subclass

-entity that Basic Storm is not aware of.
+to the Type entity that Basic Storm is not aware of.

 The name tree is built from named entities.
 The name tree is a linked structure with pointers both from the root to its leaves, but also from the leaves towards the root.
 The former does not always exactly match the latter.
 For example, it is typically desirable to be able to perform type lookups inside blocks in functions.
 As such, the blocks have a pointer to its parent in the tree to allow traversing it towards the root to inspect the static context.
 However, it is typically not interesting for individual blocks inside a function to be reachable from the root (they are anonymous).
 As such, languages typically only adds a pointer to entire functions to the name tree, but functions themselves do not contain pointers to all the contained blocks.